 The page contains the following sortable columns:

-- Cash Qty - how many units were reimbursed with cash
+- Cash Qty - The number of units that were reimbursed with cash

-- Replaced Qty - how many units were reimbursed with inventory
+- Replaced Qty - The number of units that were reimbursed with physical inventory

 - Buy Cost

-- Profit - Cash Reimbursement Amount - Buy Cost
+- Profit - Reimbursement Amount less the Buy Cost

+The default view of this page shows all reimbursements.
 The Advanced Search can be utilized to view the reimbursements within a specific timeframe or a custom date range.
-You can export any view you select.
-You can also search the report by Reimbursement ID, Title, MSKU, or by scanning the UPC.

 The Reimbursements page will also not capture buy costs for transactions with a Customer Return reason for returns prior to 2020 or returns from 2020 and beyond not returned to inventory, and immediately reimbursed.
-The buy cost for these items are managed in the Accounting>Refunds page.
+The buy costs for these items are managed on the Accounting>Refunds page instead.

-Reimbursements can be seen on the Replenishment pages for an item in your inventory if:
+Reimbursements can be seen on the ledger on the Replenishment pages for an item in your inventory if:

 - You are cash reimbursed not due to a Customer Return

-- There is a reversal reimbursement where Amazon takes away the cash they previously reimbursed and replace it with a qty
+- There is a reversal reimbursement where Amazon takes away the cash they previously reimbursed and replace it with physical inventory